chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 | Exploratory | execute_action | 0.70 |
 | Troubleshooting | execute_action | 0.85 |

+Treat these values as a starting point, not fixed constants.
+Derive them empirically: assemble a judged set of queries for your corpus, sweep candidate thresholds, and pick the value per (query type, intent) cell that best separates queries that should act from those that should abstain (for example, by maximizing F1 or by holding false-acts under a target rate).
+Because a static cutoff rarely generalizes across query classes, revisit the table as your corpus and traffic mix shift, and consider deriving the boundary dynamically from the score distribution of each result set (such as a percentile of the returned scores, or the mean plus a multiple of the standard deviation) rather than hardcoding a single number.
+The evaluation methodology in [Evaluating agentic search in OpenSearch](https://opensearch.org/blog/evaluating-agentic-search-in-opensearch/) is a good basis for this tuning.

 In recent OpenSearch versions, `min_score` applies to hybrid queries **after** normalization, so you can enforce a floor at query time (verify the minimum version against the [hybrid query release notes](https://docs.opensearch.org/latest/query-dsl/compound/hybrid/) for your cluster, since this behavior was added after the initial hybrid query release):

 ```json